nicholasikiroma/crudApp/DOCUMENTATION.md

   }
   ```

-- `400 Bad Request` if the request body is missing or not valid, or if `userId` is not in a valid format:
+- `400 Bad Request` if the request body is missing or not valid, or if `userId` is not in a valid MongoDB ObjectId:

   ```json
   {